"Did I get the job or not?"

 Read the article below to find out when is the right time to follow-up about the hiring decision and how to do it well, in order to avoid becoming annoying and pushy.

-To sum up, there are some specific signs that suggest the interview went badly.
+To sum up, there are some specific signs after the job interview that suggest the interview went badly.
+These after interview signs are very useful in order to understand and project the next step.

 It's crucial that you maintain your confidence and a positive attitude—no matter how discouraged you may be.
 Find out the right job searching tools, and soon you will stop wondering whether you've got the job but rather when you'll get the job.